 The Bottom Line

-DIY bathroom renovation makes sense for New Jersey homeowners willing to learn and work.
-Most DIY projects run $3,000 to $8,000 when you stick to doable tasks.
+DIY bathroom renovations work well for New Jersey homeowners willing to learn.
+Most DIY projects cost $3,000 to $8,000 when you stay within your skill set.